 The punched steel is then passed through a series of rollers to reach the desired cross-section.
 Roller Die is able to hold industry-standard tolerances and, in some cases, even tighter tolerance for industries that require a high degree of precision.
 Cut off dies at the end of the roll line ensure that the shape is accurate.
 Our team can also perform a variety of post-processing steps to further shape or finish your cold rolled steel part.

-Roll Forming Standard Tooling Library Search for Cold Rolled Steel
+Custom Roll Formed Shapes for Cold Rolled Steel

 Unable to find an exact match in our metal roll forming standard tooling library?